Installments represent staged payment plans in sale models where the money due is payable in a series of individual payments.

-Certain business use cases require staged payment plans for invoices.
-To this end, JustOn allows for setting up installments, which represent models for intended payment plans.
+To support staged payment plans for invoices, JustOn allows for setting up installments, which represent models for intended payment plans.

 Installments split an open invoice amount into smaller parts and spread the payments due over a larger period.